avindra/avindra/README.md

-See [🕸️ my Website](https://dra.vin/) for games and information about UNIX.
+See [🕸️ my Website](https://dra.vin/) for games and information about computers.